Family Presence & Visitation Policies

 Definitions

-Family: The patient chooses who he/she considers to be their family.
+Family: The patient chooses who they consider to be their family.
 Most often these individuals are the patient's primary support persons – those who normally provide a patient with significant physical, psychological or emotional support.
 Examples might be a close family member, domestic or same-sex partner, spouse, sibling or best friend.
 Patients define who is family, and how they will be involved in their care.
 In pediatrics, family members are defined by the patient's parents or legal guardians.

 Patient's Personal Representative: It is helpful if patients can choose one support person to serve as their "spokesperson" for family presence and visitation.
 The spokesperson can help relay information to family and friends, manage the patient's visitation preferences and help coordinate "switching'' of visitors when appropriate.